Let’s Talk: Ages 2-5

 - Can eventually attend regular school as reflective in other skill areas.

 We carefully frame an Individual Education Plan (IEP) outlining learning expectations for your child.
-This plan is coordinated by the lead teacher in consultation with the parents or guardians and the speech and language pathologist.
-The lead teacher spends time one-on-one with him or her to work on individual goals.
+This plan is coordinated by the lead Instructor in consultation with the parents or guardians and the speech and language pathologist.
+The lead Instructor spends time one-on-one with him or her to work on individual goals.
 These goals are data-driven, recorded, and plotted throughout the day to monitor progress.
 Each day the individual reports are sent home and progress meetings are held quarterly to review the IEP based on ongoing assessments and evaluation.

 Schedule: 9:00 AM to 2:30 PM, five days a week

-Staff: one lead teacher plus teacher’s aides
+Staff: one lead Instructor plus Instructor’s aides

 Maximum teacher-student ratio: 1:3